kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/secretengine.md

 ### spec.gcp

-`spec.gcp` specifies the [configuration](https://www.vaultproject.io/api/secret/gcp/index.html#write-config) required to configure gcp secret engine so that vault can communicate with GCP.
+`spec.gcp` specifies the configuration required to configure gcp secret engine so that vault can communicate with GCP.
+[See more](https://www.vaultproject.io/api/secret/gcp/index.html#write-config)
- It has the following fields:

 ```yaml
 spec: